andretrigueiro/condominium/README.md

 ![](/client/public/homepage.png)

 # How to use the project
+Note: Right now, the House Card doesn't update some stats automatically.
+If you make some change, just select other house and come back to the house that you made the changes.

 In the homepage, press the login button and enter the user.

 For adm permissions:
-user: syndicate.cond
+- user: syndicate.cond
-passwork: 123
+- password: 123

 For resident permissions:
-user: maria.cond
+- user: maria.cond
-passwork: 12345
+- password: 12345

 Adm user can:
 - Register new residents.